backstage/backstage/docs/frontend-system/utility-apis/05-migrating.md

 - Wrap the existing API factory in a `createApiExtension`
 - Change to the new version of `createPlugin` which exports this extension
 - Change the plugin export to be the default instead

+The end result, after simplifying imports and cleaning up a bit, might look like this:

 ```tsx title="in @internal/plugin-example"
 import {